Praga Khan: Career

 At the end of 1999, Praga Khan performed as a solo act in the United States for the first time (as an opener for Lords of Acid, with the same musicians) and released the album Mutant Funk that same year.
 The album rapidly climbed the charts, spending two weeks at No. 2 in the Belgian album chart.
 The band performed at Werchter again, this time as headliners on the big stage on the first day.
 This was the first Belgian act to achieve this.
-The album was a success and included the hits "Power of the Flower", "Sayonara Greetings", and "Love".
+The album was a success and included the hits "Power of the Flower", "Sayonara Greetings" and "Love".

 Praga Khan also appeared as a judge on the Belgian edition of X Factor.

-In June 2010, Khan announced that the Lords of Acid project would be touring the US during July and August 2010, bringing along their friends, My Life with the Thrill Kill Kult, for what was being billed as the "Sextreme Ball".
+In June 2010, Khan announced that the Lords of Acid project would be touring the US during July and August 2010, bringing along their friends My Life with the Thrill Kill Kult, for what was being billed as the "Sextreme Ball".
 Although the Lords of Acid had indicated that there was a dispute over the ownership of some of their "official" websites, Khan began using his personal and professional social media accounts, to help raise awareness of the tour.

-Praga Khan released the album SoulSplitter in 2013 and performed a concert at Ancienne Belgique (with support by Psy'Aviah) to celebrate 25 years on stage.
+Khan released the album SoulSplitter in 2013 and performed a concert at Ancienne Belgique (with support by Psy'Aviah) to celebrate 25 years on stage.

-Praga Khan announced via his Twitter that his 10th album MindSnatcher would be released on 31 March 2015, but the album was delayed due to the re-establishment of Praga Khan's second studio.
-The new album was renamed MindGames and the release date was rescheduled for 27 October 2016 but further postponements led the CD to ultimately be released on May 21, 2017.
+Khan announced via his Twitter that his 10th album MindSnatcher would be released on 31 March 2015, but the album was delayed due to the re-establishment of Praga Khan's second studio.
+The new album was renamed MindGames and the release date was rescheduled for 27 October 2016, but further postponements led the CD to ultimately be released on 21 May 2017.